mprimi/nasefa/README.md

 (Contact information is in my GitHub profile).

-[ThePlague]: /theplague.png "It's not that easy, Mr ThePlague!"
+[ThePlague]: /theplague.png "It is not that easy, Mr. ThePlague!"